Recent research indicates that men who eat ultra-processed foods in high quantities have a 29 percent increased risk of developing colorectal cancer.

 Again, the best plan is always to make your own.
 My brother makes the best & it’s so simple.
 He mixes fresh basil, garlic, lemon, extra-virgin olive oil, pine nuts, walnuts, water and nutritional yeast (for the vegan cheese addition) in a food processor & tastes so good!

 5. Dark chocolate brands

-I would recommend to check ingredient list and to buy as simple as possible.
-The higher the cocoa level, the lower the sugar (generally but not always, so advisable to check) and also the the better the health benefits of the dark chocolate.
+I would recommend checking ingredient list and to buy as simple as possible.
+The higher the cocoa level, the lower the sugar (generally but not always, so advisable to check) and also the better the health benefits of the dark chocolate.